geccoanon/geccoanon.github.io/README.md

-# Deep Neuroevolution of Self-Interpretable Agents
+# Neuroevolution of Self-Interpretable Agents

 This repo contains the source for the anonymous submission for GECCO 2020.